Cross-site scripting (XSS): What it is and how to prevent it

 XSS attacks can be categorized into three main types:

-• Reflected (also known as Non-Persistent or Type I): This type of attack occurs when user input is immediately displayed on a webpage without undergoing proper validation or escaping.
+- Reflected (also known as Non-Persistent or Type I): Reflected XSS attacks occur when user input is immediately displayed on a webpage without undergoing proper validation or escaping.
 For instance, it can happen in error messages or search results.
 The term “Reflected” refers to the fact that the malicious script is “reflected” off the web server and then executed in the user’s browser.

 Example 1: Session Hijacking